hackerzzgroup/hackerscripts/README.md

 scripts and things

 ## audio
-- np
+- twerk (formally ricenp)
-    - supports multiple players
+    - supports many players
     - supports last.fm
     - can format output for xfce4-genmon-plugin if specified
     - has multiple formats